 James Gathany/CDC Public Health Image Library

-Mosquitoes like this one can carry the virus that causes dengue fever.
+Mosquitoes like this one can carry the virus that causes dengue fever, which may become a bigger problem in some regions as biodiversity is lost.